conneroisu/cpre488/mps/MP-0/Report.md

 This is used in the Hello World example to print the "Hello World" string to the console while operating correctly in the xilinx emulator and on the actual fpga hardware.

-## [TASK] Step 9: Connect to the Vivado Logic Analyzer: i) Take a screen capture of an LED wire turning on?
+## [x] [TASK] Step 9: Connect to the Vivado Logic Analyzer: i) Take a screen capture of an LED wire turning on?
 Can you turn the LED on and off fast enough to get a screen capture of the Logic Analyzer displaying this pulse?
 If so, then provide this screen capture as well.
 For how long does the pulse stay high?

+LED PHOTO GOES HERE

+25 ns pulse duration is shown in the image above.

 In your writeup, use this feature and describe what print() does, and how.